WolfElkan/hst3/README.md

   `$` | Will match only enrollments for which tuition has been paid `+` | Will match enrollments by anyone in student's family

-  Note: A student is considered eligible to audition for a course if they *would* be eligible to enroll in it, if they had passed an audition.
+  A student is considered eligible to audition for a course if they *would* be eligible to enroll in it, if they had passed an audition.

-  Note: Presents go under Christmas Trees, not in Eligexes.
-If you put a `p` after an eligex word in the hopes of matching "present" enrollments, you will be disappointed.
+  A common mistake is to think `p` stands for "present", and append it after a `CourseTrad` ID to find present enrollments.
+This will not work.
+A good mnemonic for this is that presents go under Christmas Trees, not in Eligexes.

 #### Boolean Operators